8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 AutoCAD 3D: Small to Medium Models

-You could in theory get a Core i3 and Ryzen 3 laptop with an integrated GPU but viewport will be slow and you’ll also have to wait for loading bars when doing a couple of design tasks (mostly those involving rendering and viewport).
+A Core i3 and Ryzen 3 laptop with an integrated GPU will do but viewport will be slow and you’ll also have to wait for loading bars for a couple of functions (mostly those involving rendering and viewport).

 AutoCAD 3D : Extremely large Models with +1000 parts